vanderwijk/custom-post-widget/readme.txt

 Creating and supporting this plugin takes up a lot of my free time, therefore I would highly appreciate it if you could take a couple of minutes to [write a review](http://wordpress.org/support/view/plugin-reviews/custom-post-widget).
 This will help other WordPress users to start using this plugin and keep me motivated to maintain and support it.
 Also, if you have a twitter, Facebook or Google+ account, it would be fantastic if you could share the link to this plugin!

 == Changelog ==

+= 3.1 =
+You can now use a custom html tag to wrap the content block when using a shortcode.
+See https://wordpress.org/support/topic/add-support-for-spans/ for more information and usage.

+= 3.0.4 =
+Added Gutenberg compatibility for editing content blocks.
+This is for editing content blocks only.
+There is no block button yet for inserting a content block in the Gutenberg editor, so you will have to choose the 'Shortcode' widget and insert your content block shortcode there.

+= 3.0.3 =
+Added the option to show the featured image in when using the shortcode.
+Add featured_image=yes to the shortcode to show it: `[content_block featured_image=yes]`.
+By default the medium image size is displayed, you can change it like this: `[content_block featured_image=yes featured_image_size=full]`.

+= 3.0.2 =
+Tested for WordPress 4.8 compatibility.

 = 3.0.1 =
 Added html sanitizing to the Content Block post titles.
 Thanks to @palpatine1976 for bringing this to my attention.